 spaCy is a library for advanced Natural Language Processing in Python and Cython.
-It's built on the very latest research, and was designed from day one to be used in real products. spaCy comes with pre-trained statistical models and word vectors, and currently supports tokenization for 30+ languages.
-It features the fastest syntactic parser in the world, convolutional neural network models for tagging, parsing and named entity recognition and easy deep learning integration.
+It's built on the very latest research, and was designed from day one to be used in real products. spaCy comes with pretrained statistical models and word vectors, and currently supports tokenization for 60+ languages.
+It features state-of-the-art speed, convolutional neural network models for tagging, parsing and named entity recognition and easy deep learning integration.
 It's commercial open-source software, released under the MIT license.

 |spaCy 101||New to spaCy?
 Here's everything you need to know!|